Acidosis

-Acidosis is a biological process producing hydrogen ions and increasing their concentration in blood or body fluids. pH is the negative log of hydrogen ion concentration and so it is decreased by a process of acidosis.
+Acidosis is a health condition in which the blood or other body fluids are more acidic than usual.

 Acidemia

 The term acidemia describes the state of low blood pH, when arterial pH falls below 7.35 (except in the fetus – see below) while acidosis is used to describe the processes leading to these states.
 The use of acidosis for a low pH creates an ambiguity in its meaning.
 The difference is important where a patient has factors causing both acidosis and alkalosis, wherein the relative severity of both determines whether the result is a high, low, or normal pH.

 Alkalemia occurs at a pH of over 7.45.
 Arterial blood gas analysis and other tests are required to separate the main causes, which are clear in certain situations.
 For instance, a diabetic with ketoacidosis is a recognizable case where the main cause of acidemia is essentially obvious.

 The rate of cellular metabolic activity affects and, at the same time, is affected by the pH of the body fluids.
 In mammals, the normal pH of arterial blood lies between 7.35 and 7.50 depending on the species (e.g., healthy human-arterial blood pH varies between 7.35 and 7.45).